IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analytics.md

 ---
-    title: "What are the capabilities of Media Analytics?"
+    pagetitle: "What are the capabilities of Media Analytics?"
     description: "What are the capabilities of Media Analytics?" service="microsoft.media"
     resource="mediaservices"